Siri-chan/blog/content/How I built a C preprocessor, how you can too, and why you shouldn't..md

 [^7]: Notably, `#ifndef` behaves identically, except with a single boolean inversion at the end.

 [^8]: This is done using the `async_recursion` crate, because Rust generally gets unhappy with recursive calls to async functions otherwise.

 [^9]: See [the `macroargs` branch](https://github.com/Siri-chan/succ/commits/macroargs/), from commit `314dc8b` onward.

+[^10]: The definitions for these are sort of interesting, but I don't know where in this article I would put them, so they are located in [[Supplementaries >> succ#Definitions of Fn Macros]]

+[^11]: Thanks to how tables work in markdown, I cannot just use a pipe (`|`) character within a table, even if its within a code block.
+This is the best I've got.